Model for missing Shapiro steps due to bias-dependent resistance

 From Table I, we can see that often frequencies which correspond to resonance voltages can be generated in the lab and therefore suppression of Shapiro steps due to resonances could be observed in experiments.
 However, in some experiments we could only find resonances at frequencies too high for typical experimental setups (exceeding 40 GHz) \cite{dartiailhNcomms21}.
 Our experiment~\cite{zhang2022missing} reports various missing Shapiro steps, both odd and even, in the topologically trivial regime in the InAs/Al system.
 Several explanations were explored in the paper, including the effect of resonances on Shapiro steps.
 Resonances above the switching current were observed in the $I_{bias}$ versus applied microwave power plots.
 They run across the Shapiro steps profile and appear to suppress portions of the steps in the histogram plots.
 We also extracted R(I) from the low frequency (< 1 GHz) data sets in \cite{zhang2022missing} and plugged it into our model.
 The experimental R(I) peaks were able to suppress first or second Shapiro step for a range of $i_{rf}$ powers at f $\approx$ 4.78 GHz and 2.58 GHz respectively.
 These frequencies lie in the ballpark of frequencies where steps were reported missing in the actual experiment ($\approx$ 1.2 - 4 GHz).
 The details and results of our analysis are presented in the Supplementary Information of ref \cite{zhang2022missing}.

 Missing Shapiro steps are typically reported at lower frequencies (0.8 - 5.3 GHz).
 This is based on theoretical predictions that at low frequencies LZTs would not prevent the observation of missing steps in topological junctions \cite{houzet2013dynamics}.
 However, at very low frequencies, for example, around 1 GHz the width and the height of the Shapiro steps are both very small \cite{zuo2017supercurrent}, and the Shapiro steps do not have a sharp plateau/rise structure, but rather appear as smooth modulations of the IV trace due to rounding.
 These modulations can still be picked up by taking a derivative of the IV trace or in the histogram representation where data points are binned by voltage \cite{wiedenmann20164,bocquillon2017gapless}.
 Our model does not take feature rounding into account.
-However, we speculate that steps at low frequencies, themselves not sharp, may be susceptible to suppression even by slightly non-monotonic features in the current-voltage characteristics, so that there is no need for tall peaks in $R(i_{dc})$.
+However, we speculate that steps at low frequencies, themselves not sharp, may be susceptible to suppression by peaks of small height and HWHM compared to those required at higher frequencies.

 Notably, data on HgTe junctions display somewhat regular sequences of resonances in IV traces \cite{bocquillon2017gapless, hart2017controlled}.
 This is potentially important because several odd steps were reported missing in similar junctions \cite{bocquillon2017gapless}.
 The authors have explored the origins of finite bias resonances in Ref.~\cite{wiedenmannThesis18} and concluded that these resonances themselves are due to unintended microwave excitation of their junctions.
 Our model does not investigate how such excitation would interfere with Shapiro steps.